zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

 Return Values
 -------------

-storage_group (success, dict, C({
+storage_group (success, dict, )
-  "name": "sg-1",
-  "description": "storage group #1",
-  ...
-})
-)
   For ``state=absent``, an empty dictionary.

-  For ``state=present|facts``, a dictionary with the resource properties of the target storage group, plus additional artificial properties as described in the following list items.
-The dictionary keys are the exact property names as described in the data model for the resource, i.e. they contain hyphens (-), not underscores (_).
-The dictionary values are the property values using the Python representations described in the documentation of the zhmcclient Python package.
-The additional artificial properties are:
+  For ``state=present|facts``, a dictionary with the resource properties of the target storage group, plus additional artificial properties as described below.

+  name (, str, )
+    Storage group name

+  {property} (, any, )
+    Additional properties of the storage group, as described in the HMC WS-API book (using hyphens (-) in the property names).

+  attached-partition-names (, list, )
-  * ``attached-partition-names``: List of partition names to which the storage group is attached.
+    Names of the partitions to which the storage group is attached.

+  cpc-name (, str, )
-  * ``cpc-name``: Name of the CPC that is associated to this storage group.
+    Name of the CPC that is associated to this storage group.

+  candidate-adapter-ports (success+expand, list, )
-  * ``candidate-adapter-ports`` (only if expand was requested): List of candidate adapter ports of the storage group.
-Each port is represented as a dictionary of its properties; in addition each port has an artificial property ``parent-adapter`` which represents the adapter of the port.
-Each adapter is represented as a dictionary of its properties.
+    Only if expand was requested: List of candidate storage adapter ports of the storage group.

+    name (, str, )
+      Storage port name

+    index (, int, )
+      Storage port index

+    {property} (, any, )
+      Additional properties of the storage port, as described in the HMC WS-API book (using hyphens (-) in the property names).

+    parent-adapter (, dict, )
+      Storage adapter of the port.

+      name (, str, )
+        Storage adapter name

+      {property} (, any, )
+        Additional properties of the storage adapter, as described in the HMC WS-API book (using hyphens (-) in the property names).

+  storage-volumes (success+expand, list, )
-  * ``storage-volumes`` (only if expand was requested): List of storage volumes of the storage group.
-Each storage volume is represented as a dictionary of its properties.
+    Only if expand was requested: List of storage volumes of the storage group.

+    name (, str, )
+      Storage volume name

+    {property} (, any, )
+      Additional properties of the storage volume, as described in the HMC WS-API book (using hyphens (-) in the property names).

+  virtual-storage-resources (success+expand, list, )
-  * ``virtual-storage-resources`` (only if expand was requested): List of virtual storage resources of the storage group.
-Each virtual storage resource is represented as a dictionary of its properties.
+    Only if expand was requested: List of virtual storage resources of the storage group.

+    {property} (, any, )
+      Properties of the virtual storage resource, as described in the HMC WS-API book (using hyphens (-) in the property names).

+  attached-partitions (success+expand, list, )
-  * ``attached-partitions`` (only if expand was requested): List of partitions to which the storage group is attached.
-Each partition is represented as a dictionary of its properties.
+    Only if expand was requested: List of partitions to which the storage group is attached.

+    {property} (, any, )
+      Properties of the partition, as described in the HMC WS-API book (using hyphens (-) in the property names).

+  cpc (success+expand, list, )
-  * ``cpc`` (only if expand was requested): The CPC that is associated to this storage group.
-The CPC is represented as a dictionary of its properties.
+    Only if expand was requested: The CPC that is associated to this storage group.

+    {property} (, any, )
+      Properties of the CPC, as described in the HMC WS-API book (using hyphens (-) in the property names).